 Equally it is the ‘Gay’ Century, as opposed to the ‘Queer’ Century, because that is how Peter and Robert define their own sexuality; it’s also the subject matter that has engaged Peter for the last 45 years.
 We look forward to the Lesbian Century, the Trans Century, the Non-Binary Century and the rest.

-The pieces that make up A Gay Century at the moment are:
+The pieces that make up A Gay Century are as follows:

-Wilde’s first lover Robbie Ross is visited by his protégé, Siegfried Sassoon, but their evening is interrupted by the irruption of the Boy Actor ‐ a very young Noel Coward on the make.
+Wilde’s first lover is visited by his protégé, Siegfried Sassoon, but their evening is interrupted by the Boy Actor Noel Coward.Read More

 The publishers of The Well of Loneliness are about to be prosecuted for obscenity.
 Radclyffe Hall demands that she be prosecuted too, so she can proclaim her 'inversion' to the world.
 Compton Mackenzie demands that he too be prosecuted for his lesbian novel, Extraordinary Women.

-An innocent rent boy comes to wicked Berlin from a village in East Prussia and falls under the spell of the older charismatic chancer Gerald Harley.
-A version of Dietrich’s iconic film The Blue Angel, but with the roles reversed.
+An innocent rent boy comes to Berlin from a village in East Prussia and falls under the spell of the older charismatic Gerald Harley.
+A version of Dietrich’s iconic film The Blue Angel.Read More

 Ivor Novello, composer and matinee idol, is imprisoned for fiddling his petrol coupons during wartime rationing.
-He finds himself sharing a cell with a young psychopath, Mad Frankie Frazer, who became notorious in the 1960s as a member of the Richardson gang.
+He finds himself sharing a cell with a young psychopath, Mad Frankie Frazer.

-The familiar story of Jeremy Thorpe’s attempted murder of his ex‐lover Norman Scott is given a new twist when it is told from the viewpoint of the two dogs involved; the Jack Russell Mrs Tish (soprano) and the more famous Great Dane Rinka (contralto).
+The familiar story of Jeremy Thorpe’s attempted murder of his ex‐lover Norman Scott is given a new twist when it is told from the viewpoint of the two dogs involved.

 The brave new world of radical gay activism, and the traditional world of glittery but closeted camp, personified by the ageing cabaret star Valentine de Vere.